Casual and temporary recruitment

 Our compliance process

-Both our metro casual/temporary and contract teams have dedicated compliance professionals who follow a rigorous process, who ensure every step is taken to check each candidate against our sophisticated compliance checklist.
-We also take into consideration the individual requests of the service provider, meaning every candidate that is presented to you has been carefully selected to meet the needs of your residents.
+Our metro temp team have dedicated compliance professionals who follow a thorough process, ensuring every step is taken to check each candidate against our sophisticated compliance checklist.
+We also take into consideration the individual requests of the service provider, meaning every candidate that is presented to you has been carefully selected to meet the needs of your home and residents.

 Sanctuary's dedicated consultants are in continuous contact with our nursing team, getting to know their schedule, requirements and preferences.
-We match nursing professionals to a provider that we know will be a good choice, ensuring a high level of resident care and solid relationships to develop between the agency nurse and the management/residents.
-The relationship between our candidates and consultants is wholly nurtured, playing a part in the nurses development and career journey.
+We match nursing professionals to clients that will be a perfect fit, ensuring a high level of resident care.
+We strive to develop and maintain solid relationships with our candidates, giving them the tools to reach their career goals.

 our ongoing care